callstack/ts-regex-builder/docs/API.md

 The common type for all regex constructs like character classes, quantifiers, and anchors.
 You should not need to use this type directly, it is returned by all regex construct functions.

-Note: the shape of the `RegexConstruct` is considered private, and may change in a breaking way without a major release.
+Note: the shape of the `RegexConstruct` is considered private and may change in a breaking way without a major release.
 We will focus on maintaining the compatibility of regexes built with

 ## Builder